vladen/aerobus/doc/readme.md

 **Kind**: global function
 **Returns**: <code>[bus](#bus)</code> - New instance of message bus.
 **Params**
 - ...parameters <code>String</code> | <code>function</code> | <code>object</code> - The string delimiter of hierarchical channel names (dot by default).
 Or the trace function, useful for debugging purposes.
-Or the object with sets of extesions for aerobus internal classes: channel, message and section.
+Or the object with extesions for internal aerobus classes: channel, message and section.

 **Example**
 ```js